Clan Seton: 15th and 16th centuries

 William Seton, 1st Lord Seton attended the coronation of Robert II of Scotland.
 One of Lord Seton's sons married Elizabeth of Gordon and became ancestor to the Earls and Marquesses of Huntly, chiefs of Clan Gordon.
-(Alexander Gordon, 1st Earl of Huntly was born Alexander Seton but used his mother's surname).
+(Alexander Gordon, 1st Earl of Huntly was born Alexander Seton but adopted his mother's surname).

 George Seton, 5th Lord Seton was a favourite of James IV of Scotland and died with him at the Battle of Flodden.
 The Setons were supporters of Mary, Queen of Scots, and in 1557 George Seton, 7th Lord Seton attended the queen's wedding to the Dauphin of Viennois.
 Seton became her Privy Councillor, Master of the Household and a close personal friend.
 Seton helped the queen to escape on the night of the murder of her secretary, David Rizzio, firstly to Seton Castle in East Lothian and then to Dunbar.

 When the queen's husband, Henry Stuart, Lord Darnley, was killed she again turned to Seton for help and it was in Seton Castle that the marriage contract with James Hepburn, 4th Earl of Bothwell was sealed.
-In 1568, when the queen was imprisoned in Loch Leven Castle it was Seton, with two hundred lancers, who aided her escape.
+In 1568, when the queen was imprisoned in Lochleven Castle it was Seton, with two hundred lancers, who aided her escape.

 After the queen was defeated at the Battle of Langside in 1568, Seton retired to Flanders where he tried to enlist in foreign service.
 Two years later he returned to Scotland and was one of the judges on the trial of the Earl of Morton who was accused of complicity in the murder of Darnley.
 Seton's portrait now hangs in the National Portrait Gallery.
 He was succeeded by his second son, Robert, who James VI of Scotland created Earl of Winton in 1600.